windwp/windline.nvim/README.md

 [More info](https://github.com/windwp/windline.nvim/wiki/component)

 **Don't do something heavy on component.
-It run multiple times when statusline rendering**.

-If you want to do that you can use a cache component.
+It run multiple times when statusline rendering.
+If you want to do that you need to use a cache component.**

+<h4>Never use a Job or run system command inside component.
+You need to use it
+inside cache component </h4>

 ## Width setting
 you can hide components by setting a minimum window width